Clubs and Organizations, past and present

 The mission of the QVCC Student Republicans is to expose students to the Republican party and the conservative philosophy via discussion and debate.
 Interested students can contact Jennifer Green for more information.

 To explore advancements in robotic engineering by actually creating innovative, mechanical robots for regional competition.
+Tuesdays at 12pm in W205.
 Faculty advisor Jakob Spjut.
-Tuesdays at 12:00 pm in W205